KNST

 KNST (790 AM) is a commercial radio station in Tucson, Arizona, airing a news/talk radio format.
 The station is owned by iHeartMedia and serves Greater Tucson, including the suburbs of Marana, Oro Valley, Green Valley, Sahuarita, Sierra Vista, and Vail.
-KNST's studios and offices are located north of Downtown Tucson along Oracle Road, while the transmitter site is in West Tucson, off North Silverbell Road.
+KNST's studios and offices are on Oracle Road, north of Downtown Tucson.

+By day, KNST is powered at 5,000 watts.
+But to minimize interference to other stations on 790 AM, KNST uses a directional antenna at all times and reduces its power to 500 watts at night.
+The transmitter site is in West Tucson, off North Silverbell Road near North Grant Road.

 Programming

 KNST's lineup parallels most iHeart talk stations.
-Weekdays begin with The Morning Ritual with Garret Lewis, followed by syndicated shows hosted by Clay Travis and Buck Sexton who replaced the Late Rush Limbaugh Sean Hannity, Mark Levin, Glenn Beck, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.
-Weekend shows focus on health, money, law, computers and other topics.
-Some weekend programs are paid brokered programming.
-Syndicated weekend hosts include Glenn Beck, Bill Handel, Ric Edelman, Kim Komando, Bill Cunningham and an Arizona gardening and home repair show, Rosie Romero's Rosie On The House (originating from its flagship station KTAR-FM in Phoenix).
-Most hours begin with world and national news from Fox News Radio.
+The station simulcasts two programs with co-owned KFYI Phoenix: The Conservative Circus with James T. Harris in morning drive time and The Afternoon Addiction with Garret Lewis in late afternoons.
+Nationally syndicated talk programs round out the weekday schedule including The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Glenn Beck Radio Program, Coast to Coast AM with George Noory and Your Morning Show with Michael DelGiorno.

+Weekend shows focus on health, money, law and technology, some of which are paid brokered programming.
+Syndicated weekend programs include Bill Handel on the Law, Rich DeMuro on Tech, Sunday Nights with Bill Cunningham and an Arizona gardening and home repair show, Rosie Romero's Rosie On The House (originating from its flagship station KTAR-FM in Phoenix).
+Most hours begin an update from Fox News Radio.

 Because Arizona does not observe daylight saving time, syndicated programs air on a one-hour recorded delay from mid-March to early November, so they can be heard in their usual time slots on KNST.

 History

 KCEE history

-790 AM in Tucson was originally the home of KCEE, which signed on October 1, 1958.
-It was owned by the Associated Broadcasters of Arizona and first began as a daytimer with only 250 watts of power.
+790 AM in Tucson was originally the home of KCEE, which signed on the air on October 1, 1958.
+It was owned by the Associated Broadcasters of Arizona and first began as a daytimer.
+It was powered at only 250 watts and had to leave the airwaves at sunset.
 By the early 1960s, the station got a boost to 5,000 watts by day, 500 watts at night, its current power.

 In 1966, Strauss Broadcasting purchased KCEE.
 In 1967, Strauss added an FM station, 96.1 KCEE-FM (now KLPX).
 At first the FM station simulcast AM 790, but later switched to beautiful music.
 In the 1970s, 790 KCEE was a full service station, playing middle of the road music and airing NBC Radio News.
 In 1980, KCEE was sold to a company calling itself "790, Incorporated."
 The FM station was sold to Lotus Communications, becoming KTKT-FM, a companion to AM 990 KTKT.